telerik/winforms-docs/controls/gridview/sorting/custom-sorting.md

 ## Using the CustomSorting event

+>note Use __EnableCustomSorting__ property to enable the custom sorting functionality.

 The __CustomSorting__ event is fired if custom sorting is enabled.
+It requires __EnableCustomSorting__ property to be *true*.
 The arguments of the event provide the following properties:

 * __Template:__ The template that holds the rows which are going to be sorted.